projectdelphai/panorama-tab-groups/README.md

 - Create and remove groups
 - Drag and drop tabs between groups

+### Being worked on
+- More solid thumbnailing
+- Double checking that the active group in a window is always set and valid
+- Fix up renaming of groups
+- Backups (Waiting for API) Import works, but creating windows and tabs correctly isn't really possible right now (can't open about: urls, etc)

 ### Planned
 - Different views of the groups
   - Automatic with thumbnails